 The diamond industry is notorious for human trafficking and forced labor, but Dousset is the first to say sweeping statements about the industry are a disservice; many companies are enforcing human rights efforts.
 Blockchain technology, like that coming from HB Antwerp and its Botswana mining partner, are helping to promote transparency.
 There are also efforts to support ethical gold mining and restoration projects for neighboring communities.

 For Dousset, lab-grown diamonds offer a new avenue for jewelers seeking absolute clarity about their sources; it’s also offering consumers a more affordable option.
 Lab-grown diamonds can costs 50 to 70 percent less than their mined counterparts.

-Jean Dousset’s first ever ready-to-ship luxury collection has just launched, featuring lab-grown diamond tennis bracelets, pendant necklaces, studs, huggies, and hoop earrings handcrafted with 100 percent recycled gold.
+Jean Dousset’s first ever ready-to-ship luxury collection launched last December, featuring lab-grown diamond tennis bracelets, pendant necklaces, studs, huggies, and hoop earrings handcrafted with 100 percent recycled gold.
 Dousset says the new collection was inspired by the label’s popular Chelsea ring.